RV Air Conditioner Basics: Your Top Questions Answered

 The problems are the same as running on a 15-amp shore power connection.
 You’ll need to consider surge watts, you won’t be able to run many other appliances, and you’ll need to know exactly what else is drawing on that circuit.
 If someone plugs a box fan into an outlet on the same circuit, it could be enough to trip the breaker.

-Safe AC Usage Tips
+Safe Air Conditioner Usage Tips

 roof-mount-questions-about-rv-air-conditioners-07-2022